Tourism Funding, Programs and Resources

 Resort Municipality Initiative This program funds projects in resort-based communities.
 Projects funded aim to increase resort activities, amenities, visitation, visitor activity, private investment, employment in the community, tourism contribution to the local economy, and municipal tax revenue.

+B.C.
 Fairs, Festivals and Events Fund - Provides one-time grants to event organizers to support the sustained recovery of community events.

-Tourism Events Program Provides funding for events that raise awareness of B.C.'s tourism brands nationally and internationally, and that motivate Canadians and people from around the world to travel and experience B.C.'s natural beauty and world class infrastructure.
+Tourism Events Program Provides funding to event organizers to strengthen B.C.'s reputation as an events destination and motivate residents and visitors from around the world to experience B.C.'s natural beauty and world-class amenities.

 Destination Development Fund – Provides one-time grants to support the development and rejuvenation of tourism infrastructure, assets and experiences.